Bad Hersfeld: History

 Beginning in 1949, the town was called Bad Hersfeld, and as of 1963 it became a Hessian State Spa, which was municipalized in 2006.
 (Bad is German for "bath", and is a title given towns by state governments in recognition of their spa status).

 In May 1983, 5,000 people in the town demonstrated against a reunion of soldiers from the Waffen-SS.
 Among the protest organizers were also the organizers of the Bad Hersfelder Festspiele.

 Religion

-The area of the town of Bad Hersfeld today belongs to the Evangelische Kirche von Kurhessen-Waldeck ("Evangelical Church of the Electorate of Hesse-Waldeck"), and the largely coextensive Catholic Bishopric of Fulda.
+The area of the town of Bad Hersfeld today belongs to the Evangelische Kirche von Kurhessen-Waldeck ("Protestant Church of the Electorate of Hesse-Waldeck", member of the Protestant Church in Germany), and the largely coextensive Catholic Bishopric of Fulda.

-Besides the two big churches, various communities and free churches can be found in Bad Hersfeld, among them the State Church Community, the Evangelical Free Church Community (Baptists), the Seventh Day Adventists and the Free Christian Community (Pentecostal).
+Besides the two big churches, various communities and free churches can be found in Bad Hersfeld, among them the State Church Community, the Protestant Free Church Community (Baptists), the Seventh Day Adventists and the Free Christian Community (Pentecostal).

 Further religious communities in Bad Hersfeld are the New Apostolic Church and the Jehovah's Witnesses.